-Since its conception in the late 1990s, supporters of adrenal fatigue have claimed that the disorder affects millions of people on a global scale.
+Since its conception in the late 1990s, supporters of adrenal fatigue have claimed that the disorder exists and affects multiple people.

-In this article, we will look at how the term "adrenal fatigue" came into being, the role of the adrenal glands and some medical issues that do impact the adrenal glands.
+This article looks at the term "adrenal fatigue" and debunks myths about the condition, as well as examining the role of the adrenal glands and some medical issues that impact them.

-- According to scientists, there is no evidence that adrenal fatigue exists
+- There is no scientific evidence that adrenal fatigue exists.

 What is adrenal fatigue?

 The adrenal gland serves an important function, but adrenal fatigue is not a real condition.